ConstructionPlacements

 Construction engineers need strong analytical and leadership skills to solve technical engineering challenges while managing a large construction team.

-Employers typically the following skills:
+Employers typically use the following skills:

 Civil engineering – construction engineers using technical engineering skills based in math and physics to predict future problems and find solutions for them